Liquidation Heatmap

 Heatmap directly on the candlestick chart

 IN SuperChart The Liquidation Heatmap indicator is superimposed on the candles, allowing you to see each concentration zone in real time.
-You can compare the heatmap and liquidation map on a single screen.
+You can compare the Heatmap and Liquidation Pressure on a single screen.

 Open Heatmap on BTC